Background pattern

 1st and 2nd tablets

-Do not take the tablets you forgot
+Do not take the forgotten tablets

-Only 2nd tablet
+2nd tablet only

 Take the 2nd tablet the next morning

-Do not take the tablet you forgot
+Do not take the forgotten tablet

 In any case: